arzezak/llama/README.md

 # llama

-Neovim plugin to interact with Ollama
+A Neovim plugin to interact with Ollama.